marvinschmitt/marvinschmitt-dot-com/content/top/about.md

 ## About Me

 I am a *Data and Computer Scientist* and a *Psychologist*.
 I am currently working as a PhD researcher in Bayesian Statistics at the Cluster of Excellence SimTech, University of Stuttgart.
 My main scientific interests revolve around Bayesian statistics and deep learning.
+Lifelong learning is arguably one of my greatest passions, head-to-head with making music.

 ---